Neighbors Know My Name

 "Neighbors Know My Name" is a song by American R&B singer Trey Songz.
 It was written by Songz with Patrick Hayes and Troy Taylor, who produced the song with John "$K" McGee.
-It was released to rhythmic and urban airplay as the fifth and final single from his third studio album, Ready on February 16, 2010.
+It was released to rhythmic and urban airplay on February 16, 2010, as the fifth and final single from his third studio album, Ready (2009).
 The song, described as being hook-heavy and having a powerful bassline, received generally positive reviews from critics.
 The song reached forty-three on the Billboard Hot 100 and four on the Hot R&B/Hip-Hop Songs chart, becoming Songz's third consecutive top five R&B hit.